commschamp/comms_protocols_cpp_src/text/transport/id.md

 ```

 Please note, that `MsgIdLayer::read()` function also needs to be modified to
-support multiple attempts to create message object with the same id, by just
+support multiple attempts to create message object with the same id.
-incrementing the `idx` parameter, passed to `createMsg()` member function, when
+It must increment the `idx` parameter, passed to `createMsg()` member function,
-read operation fails before reporting error to the caller.
-I will leave it as
+on every failing attempt to read the message contents, and try again
+until the found equal range is exhausted.
+I leave the implementation of
-an exercise to the reader.
+this extra logic as an exercise to the reader.

 To complete the message allocation subject we need to come up with an automatic
 way to create the registry of `FactoryMethod`s used earlier.
 Please remember,
 that `FactoryMethod` was just a polymorphic interface.
 We need to implement
-actual method that implement the virtual functionality.
+actual method that implements the virtual functionality.
 ```cpp
 template <typename TActualMessage>
 class ActualFactoryMethod : public FactoryMethod